reflexer-labs/geb-lender-first-resort/README.md

-# Lender of First Resort
+# GEB Lender of First Resort

 The lender of first resort is a staking pool that gets diluted in case a GEB deployment is underwater.
-It is the first line of defence for a protocol.
+It is the first line of defence for a GEB instance.
 Details about the lender of first resort can be found [here](https://docs.reflexer.finance/incentives/flx-staking).